turingschool/curriculum/source/academy/workshops/intro-to-tdd.markdown

 NameError: uninitialized constant UnicornTest::Unicorn
 ```

+### Loading `Unicorn`

-The code says `Unicorn.new`, but it doesn't know about any `Unicorn`.
+The test code uses `Unicorn.new`, but Ruby doesn't know about any class `Unicorn`.
 The
 reason it says `UnicornTest::Unicorn` rather than just `Unicorn` is because
 we're inside the `UnicornTest` class when we call `Unicorn.new`.

-We're going to create a unicorn, and we're going to put it in its own file.
+We're going to create a `Unicorn` and put it in its own file.
 So
-lets pretend we have a unicorn in its own file and require it, right below
+lets pretend we have already created that and require it from the tests, right below
 the `minitest/pride` line:

 ```ruby